https://signmovesreality.blogspot.com/2025/03/jesse-balks-sad.html

 "In order to put faith as central to what’s happening, he has to consider all the Gentile world as having been able to hear the gospel message of Jesus Christ AND giving a thumbs up or down on believing in Jesus Christ AND, if time was available having been baptized."

-False.
+This is a false dilemma.
 Certain conditions do not need to be in play for the position being rejected to be true.
 The simple reality is that unbelievers are destined for eternal condemnation without repentance, and we have a gospel message to preach to the lost world.

 "He shares that anxiety with Mormons who were motivated to write an additional testament in which the risen Jesus visits the Americas."